 Service members are typically transient, spending a few years in one location before packing up to head to a new installation.
 Moving can be an exciting time, but every decision is linked directly to time, effort and, of course, money.

 Here are some moving tips that can help maximize your budget and your sanity:

 Preparing for Move

-Be sure to plan your meals to clean out your freezer and pantry.
+- Be sure to plan your meals to clean out your freezer and pantry.
 Frozen foods cannot be shipped, so eat those first.
-Remember that canned foods are heavy.
+Canned foods are heavy.

 Pre-Packing Clean Out

-Avoid damaging mishaps.
-Be wary of things like packing aerosol cans that can explode.
+- Avoid any damaging mishaps by not packing aerosol cans that can explode.
 Throw away or use up hair spray, shaving creams and household cleaners that would be easy to replace.
 It’s better than risk ruining the entire shipment.

 - Do not pack flammable items like paint, bleach, lighter fluid, and combustible cleaning fluids.
 Remember to empty the fuel from lawn mowers, lamps and other yard equipment.

 Many of these tips and more can be found from Paul’s Transfer Company.